 I will promote your post consistently on Twitter and LinkedIn as if it is mine.

-I put effort into making it rank page 1 on Google – By building link(s), Interlinking, optimizing the post structure and regularly updating it.
+I put effort into making it rank page 1 on Google – By building link(s), Interlinking, better optimizing it for audience and SEO, consistently.

 I am fortunate to have some serious and Influential bloggers in my circle.
 If you write a guest post here, they’re likely to notice, which in turn can help you build relationships with them in the long run.